-criteria for the redevelopment or re-use of historic assets and Identifying the location of Urban Character Areas and Archaeologically Sensitive Areas.
+Τ criteria for the redevelopment or re-use of historic assets and Identifying the location of Urban Character Areas and Archaeologically Sensitive Areas.
 GGAT: Consultation with GGAT Archaeological Advisors regarding the management of all historic assets and landscapes within the development process is required.
 Noted.
 Marvel Ltd (WYG): Disagree that the setting of a heritage asset can be 'conserved or enhanced' and therefore consider the policy unsound.
 Noted.
 The Deposit Plan Heritage polices have been up-dated.
-Policy CW16: Cyfarl hfa Heritage Area Responder Summary Comment LPA Response GGAT: Propose the adoption of a Draft Merthyr Tydfil Supplementary Planning Guidance (SPG) - Archaeologically Sensitive Areas (ASA) 2017.
-Consultation with GGAT Archaeological Advisors regarding the management of all historic assets and landscapes within the Noted.
+Policy CW16: Cyfart hfa Heritage Area Responder Summary Comment LPA Response GGAT: Propose the adoption of a Draft Merthyr Tydfil Supplementary Planning Guidance (SPG) - Archaeologically Sensitive Areas (ASA) 2017.
+Consultation with GGAT Archaeological Advisors regarding the management of all historic assets and landscapes within the development process is required.
+Noted.
 The Deposit Plan Heritage polices have been up-dated.
-Noted. development process is required. МТНТ : The CHA be extended to include Cyfarthfa Finger Tip, Tai Mawr Leat and Cefn Coed Viaduct.
+Noted.
+MTHT: The CHA be extended to include Cyfarthfa Finger Tip, Tai Mawr Leat and Cefn Coed Viaduct.
 Chapel Row, Ynysfach Engine House and Furnaces.
 This area should be widened so as to encompass other Cyfarthfa industrial sites and any "heritage based visitor attraction (see HRA)."
 Noted.
 The CHA has been amended.
 Environmental Polic PolicyEnW17: Enviro Responder Summary Comment LPA Response WG: Provide criteria against which development affecting different types of designated sites will be assessed, reflecting their relative significance.
 Clearly identify on the Proposals or Constraints Map areas to which policies for the conservation and enhancement of the natural environment will apply, and Explain the practicalities and implementation i.e. is it reasonable for all development to prevent loss of soil unless mitigation and compensatory measures are provided?
-Support the policy approach to appropriately protect local environment.
 Noted.
 The Deposit Plan Environment polices have been up-dated.
 These have been shown on the LDP Constraints or Proposals Maps as appropriate.
 Noted.
 The Deposit Plan Environment polices have been up-dated.
-Noted. шрс. appropriately protect local environment and seek enhancement.
-The Deposit Plan Environment HBF: Request that the words 'either on or off site' be added at the end of point 1 with regard to mitigation.
+NRW: Support the policy approach to appropriately protect local environment and seek enhancement.
+Noted.
+HBF: Request that the words 'either on or off site' be added at the end of point 1 with regard to mitigation.
 The Deposit Plan Environment polices have been up-dated.